 Sparebanken Sør Boligkreditt AS is a wholly-owned subsidiary of Sparebanken Sør and is exempt from the requirement for a separate audit committee.
 The Compliance function is taken care of through the company's agreement with Sparebanken Sør.
 The company has an independent external auditor (PWC) and an internal audit (Sparebanken Sør).
-PWC has been appointed as an investigator by the Financial Supervisory Authority of Norway.
+BDO has been appointed as an investigators as of Q1 2023.
 Sparebanken Sør Boligkreditt AS's operations are subject to supervision by the Financial Supervisory Authority of Norway.
 The Board of Directors and management endeavour to maintain an open and constructive dialogue with the Financial Supervisory Authorities.